ShubhamDas8981/-Pdf-Sahakari-PDF-Query-Assistant/README.md

 *  __Powerful Embeddings__: The project harnesses the capabilities of Vertex AIEmbeddings to generate powerful embeddings for both queries and historical conversations.
 * __Efficient Indexing__: Pinecone is employed to index and retrieve relevant information efficiently, enhancing the speed and accuracy of responses.

- for more concept based details read the document:

  ## Dependencies
  * [LangChain](https://python.langchain.com/docs/get_started/introduction)